About the Journal

 All articles are made available using a Creative Commons nonexclusive worldwide license (Attribution 4.0 International CC BY 4.0).
 This licence allows anyone, including the author, to share, copy, distribute, transmit, adapt and make commercial use of the work without needing additional permission, provided appropriate attribution is made to the original author or source.

 NZJTW does not charge any fees for submission, publication or access to articles.
+The publishing costs of the journal are carried by university library publisher Tuwhera Open Access Publishing.

 Although NZJTW is fully open access, authors may share pre-print and post-print versions at any time.